-Papers
+Papers Papers

 You will write two papers throughout the quarter that explain how the economic concepts of the textbook and class can be applied to current events articles.
-More information about the papers will be provided on Canvas in the weeks leading up to the due dates.
+More information about the papers including guidelines and rubrics can be found on Canvas.
+The due dates for the papers are May 8th for Paper 1 and June 9th for Paper 2.